Summary

 All data based on MotorEasy average workshop costs for extended car warranty claims

-The BMW 5 Series range has a below-average reliability score of 47% as of February 2024, according to extended warranty data provided by our commercial partner, MotorEasy.
-The data covers both this model (2017 to 2023) as well as earlier generations of 5 Series.
+The BMW 5 Series range has a very poor reliability score of 39% as of October 2024, according to extended warranty data provided by our commercial partner, MotorEasy.
+The data covers both this model (2017 to 2023) as well as earlier generations of 5 Series, but includes a very large number of vehicles.

-The most common problems reported for the 5 Series relate to the suspension, which account for nearly a third of all warranty repairs.
-Gearbox problems are the most expensive to fix, but so far they appear to be less common than most other issues.
+The most common problems reported for the 5 Series relate to the suspension, which account for about a quarter of all warranty repairs.
+Engine problems are almost as common, and have been the most expensive issues to date.

 Running cost rating